Destaq/chinese-sentence-miner/README.md

 - Add and analyze your own sentences to the database
 - Sort sentences based on their average HSK level or your custom ratio

+## High-level Overview
+The program is CLI-only, and contains ~18k sentences of varying difficulty stored in `data/sentences.tsv`, taken from Tatoeba.
+It allows you to search through these sentences using a simple set of rules - see **Usage**.
+While sentences can be searched for based on their HSK difficulty, the tool is most useful when you want to find sentences that *suit your level*.

+This is because the `data/known.txt` file contains carriage-separated words that you know - currently holding an example of several hundred.
+By filling in this file, you can then filter sentences according to your understanding of them.

 ## Usage

 **If you are unfamiliar with coding, you can also run the code online.**